 Unlike federal student loans, which all have fixed rates that don’t change, private student loans can have variable interest rates that increase (or decrease) over time, based on overall market rates.

 When your interest rates go up, you have little recourse with private loans other than to apply to refinance.
 Keep in mind that you’ll need good credit to get student loan refinancing rates that beat what you’re currently paying.

-If the above techniques don’t work, then your best remaining option might be to simply pay off your private student loans.
+If you can’t get relief on private student loan repayment through refinancing, forbearance or another strategy, your best remaining option is probably to just pay off your private student loans.
 You’ll need to list your debt and decide which student loans to repay first.
 Since private student loans have fewer benefits and protections, it can make sense to target those first.

 If you decide to do so, simply modify the debt snowball method to prioritize payment of private student loans:

 - Pay at least the minimum amount on all student loans, both private and federal.